flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 The idea is that the *majority* of the application (_especially_ the complex business logic - the "core") is written in a functional style while the edges / interface to the outside world (the "ports") are written in an object-oriented or imperative style - keeping us in functional land as much as possible.

 I've also previously [blogged](2019/10/17/writing-testable-software/) about a similar idea which I call the "execution plan pattern" - the idea is to split figuring out "what needs to be done" from actually doing it - the code to _generate_ the "plan" (from data) is functionally pure (and possibly complex), but the _execution_ of the plan is impure (but simple).

-At any rate, I'd suggest structuring your code so that the bit that actually performs the I/O or side-effects has very low [cyclomatic complexity](https://www.geeksforgeeks.org/cyclomatic-complexity/) - in other words, avoid branching (`if`/`else`) and looping in that code.
+Another way to think about it is that your "functional core" produces a list of action _descriptions_ (side effects) to execute.
+Those actions are finally executed near the entrypoint to your program.
+The code that finally executes the side-effects or I/O should have very low [cyclomatic complexity](https://www.geeksforgeeks.org/cyclomatic-complexity/) - in other words, avoid branching (`if`/`else`) and looping in that code.

 For some other ideas, see [the Effect monad (Eff & Aff) in the language-ext library](https://github.com/louthy/language-ext/wiki/How-to-deal-with-side-effects#aff-and-eff-monad).